markgordon22/Travel-Tips-Ireland/README.md

  Features implemented for the website include the following.

- * Simple and easy navigation to geta round the site.
+ * Simple and easy navigation to get around the site.
  * Consistent design.
  * Contact form for user to contact about potential travel plans.
  * Google map to show where travel destinations in the website are located.